 The match will consist of one innings per side, each innings being limited to a maximum of 20 overs.

-One reserve day will be allocated for each quarter-final and Finals Day in case of weather interference.
-There will be no reserve day for Group matches.
+One reserve day will be allocated to Finals Day.
+There will be no reserve day for Group matches or the Eliminator.

 13.2 Extra time